Kyuu-Ji/htb-write-up/traverxec/write-up-traverxec.md

 > NOTE: If `journalctl` will not use `less` as the pager, then shrink the terminal size to less than 5 lines and run the command again and it will use `less` by default

-This start a shell as root!
+This starts a shell as root!